When Do Transformers Shine in RL? Decoupling Memory from Credit Assignment: Acknowledgements

 \section{Acknowledgements}

 This research was enabled by the computational resources provided by the Calcul Québec (\url{calculquebec.ca}) and the Digital Research Alliance of Canada (\url{alliancecan.ca}).
 We thank Pierluca D'Oro and Zhixuan Lin for their technical help.
-We thank Giancarlo Kerg, Guillaume Lajoie, and Ryan D'Orazio for the early discussion.
-We also thank Jurgis Pasukonis for correcting some factual errors. \fi
+We thank Jurgis Pasukonis and Zhixuan Lin for correcting some factual errors.
+We also thank anonymous reviewers, Pierluca D'Oro, Siddhant Sahu, Giancarlo Kerg, Guillaume Lajoie, and Ryan D'Orazio for constructive discussion. \fi

 { }